Wedding Ceremony Elaborations

 Elaborations should be consistent with your beliefs.

 Sometimes a wedding includes elaborations that don’t fit.
 For instance, communion.
 Communion historically is used by religious couples who come from a traditional Christian, Protestant or Catholic background.
 If your ceremony does not include references to God or the Bible, including communion might not make a lot of sense.
-However, other elaborations such as the use of floral crowns or specific decorations may work very nicely sans the religious overtones.
+However, other elaborations such as the use of floral crowns or specific decorations may work very nicely with the religious overtones.

 Tradition should drive your choice of elaborations.

 The Hispanic culture frequently uses the Lasso Ceremony.
-The Lasso is symbolic for connection and commitment and it has many religious undertones.
-The Lasso ceremony may fit will into a traditional Hispanic wedding but it may need some tweaking for an Anglo wedding.
+The Lasso is symbolic for connection and commitment, and it has many religious undertones.
+The Lasso ceremony may fit will into a traditional Hispanic wedding, but it may need some tweaking for an Anglo wedding.
 For instance, central European cultures have a ceremony called “hand fastening.”
-It’s the same idea as the Lasso but with a small rope that secures only the hands together.
+It’s the same idea as the Lasso, but with a small rope that secures only the hands together.

 Elaborations should be personal.

 Every bride and groom wants to have fun.
 Unfortunately, many never achieve fun in their wedding because they are so hindered with traditional expectations of what a wedding should look and sound like.
 You have to force creativity into weddings sometimes.
 This is how we make weddings fun: by making them personal and unique to the bride and groom.
-If the couple loves a specific movie, book series or set of paintings incorporate those as decorations, use the lyrics in your vows or dress up like your favorite literary character.
+If the couple loves a specific movie, book series or set of paintings, incorporate those as decorations, use the lyrics in your vows or dress up like your favorite literary character.

 Elaborations should inform your assembly.